bhk/build/minion.md

     NameChar:   A-Z a-z 0-9 _ - + / ^ ~ { } .
     PropChar:   A-Z a-z 0-9 _ - + / ^ ~       @ < >

-Note that argument list must contain at least one argument, and each argument must contain at least one character.
+Note that argument list contains zero or more arguments, and each argument must contain at least one character.
 Arguments may contain other instances embedded within them, which means they can contain `(` and `)`, characters, but only in balanced pairs, as well as `,` and `:`, but only within nested parentheses.

 In general, instances will contain special shell characters, so they may have to be quoted when being passed on the command line.